MacchiatoCreamCheese/Go-senpai/README.md

 Two request flows matter most:

 - **Live play.** The browser opens a WebSocket to `api/ws`, every move is validated by the `engine/` layer, persisted as a `Move` row, and broadcast to the opponent.
 If the opponent is AI, `services/katago/` generates the reply.
 - **Post-game analysis and coaching.** `POST /api/games/{id}/analyze` sends every position to the KataGo process, stores raw responses in `position_analyses`, derives per-move metrics into `move_features`, and hands the result to `services/orchestrator/`.
-The orchestrator calls `services/weakness/` to classify the player's mistakes, `services/drills/` to pick follow-up practice, and optionally `services/review/` to ask the LLM for a natural-language summary grounded in those features and the `go_concepts` library (retrieved via pgvector similarity search).
+The orchestrator reads the user's recent action history to avoid repeating suggestions, then calls `services/weakness/` to classify the player's mistakes, `services/drills/` to pick follow-up practice, and optionally `services/review/` to ask the LLM for a natural-language summary grounded in those features and the `go_concepts` library (retrieved via pgvector similarity search).
+Results are surfaced in the game viewer's analysis and review tabs.

 ---